d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

-Deep models with many layers require large amounts of data in order to enter the regime where they signficantly outperform traditional methods based on convex optimizations (e.g. linear and kernel methods).
+Deep models with many layers require large amounts of data in order to enter the regime where they signficantly outperform traditional methods based on convex optimizations (e.g., linear and kernel methods).
 However, given the limited storage capacity of computers, the relative expense of sensors, and the comparatively tighter research budgets in the 1990s,